 Notable Staff and Mesothelioma Specialists

-As one of the leading facilities for studying and treating mesothelioma, it’s no wonder that there are so many specialists and experts on staff here.
-These include Dr. Bueno, now the head of the IMP and the Chief of the Division of Thoracic Surgery.
-He worked with Dr. Sugarbaker and is continuing his legacy at the IMP with excellent treatment and research.
+As one of the leading mesothelioma research and treatment facilities, Brigham and Women’s has many specialists and experts on staff.
+These include Dr. Bueno, now head of the IMP and chief of the Division of Thoracic Surgery.
+Dr. Bueno worked with Dr. Sugarbaker and continues his legacy of excellent treatment and research.

-Also on staff are Dr. Abraham Lebenthal and Dr. Marcelo DaSilva.
+Also on staff is Dr. Abraham Lebenthal.
 Dr. Lebenthal is a pleural mesothelioma specialist and thoracic surgeon.
 He works at the IMP and also at the VA Boston Hospital, caring for veterans who were victims of asbestos exposure.
-Dr. DaSilva is also a mesothelioma specialist and has been instrumental in advancing the treatment technique of heated intraoperative chemotherapy, the use of heated chemotherapy drugs in the abdomen or chest cavity after surgery.